regiellis/civitai-models-cli-docker-image/README.md

 This repository contains the necessary files to build and run a Docker container for the civitai-models-cli.
 The service is configured using a `Dockerfile` and `docker-compose.yaml`.

+> [!IMPORTANT]
+> You must first copy or reanme the `docker.env` file to `.env` and make sure to update
+> the `MODEL_DIR` variable to the location where you models are stored on yoour host before running any of the docker commands.

+> [!NOTE]
+> It is recommend that you update the `sample.env` file before running the docker commands.
+You do not need to rename this file to `.env`, it will be automatically renamed when copied into the container.

 ## Prerequisites

 - Docker